-- (a) The customer wishes to establish a business relationship with a reporting entity; - (b) The customer wishes to conduct a transaction equal to or above the designated threshold specified for the reporting entity under the AML/CFT legislation or as may be prescribed by the Minister of Finance; - (c) There is a suspicion that the transaction may be linked to money laundering or terrorist financing; - (d) There are doubts about the accuracy or adequacy of previously obtained customer identification data; - (e) Completing a transaction for an occasional customer; or - (f) Completing a transaction for a high-risk customer, for example, non-resident customer, politically exposed person etc.
+- (a) The customer10 wishes to establish a business relationship11 with a reporting entity; - (b) The customer wishes to conduct a transaction equal to or above the designated threshold specified for the reporting entity under the AML/CFT legislation or as may be prescribed by the Minister of Finance; - (c) There is a suspicion that the transaction may be linked to money laundering or terrorist financing; - (d) There are doubts about the accuracy or adequacy of previously obtained customer identification data; - (e) Completing a transaction for an occasional customer12; or

-&lt;sup>10 Customers include persons, whether natural, legal or legal arrangement.
+10 Customers include persons, whether natural, legal or legal arrangement.

-&lt;sup>11 A business relationship is any arrangement between any person and a reporting entity, the purpose of which is to facilitate the carrying out of financial and other related transactions on a regular basis.
+11 A business relationship is any arrangement between any person and a reporting entity, the purpose of which is to facilitate the carrying out of financial and other related transactions on a regular basis.

-&lt;sup>12 An 'occasional transaction' is a cash transaction that occurs outside of a business relationship (the transaction may be carried out in a single operation or several operations that appear to be linked).
+12 An 'occasional transaction' is a cash transaction that occurs outside of a business relationship (the transaction may be carried out in a single operation or several operations that appear to be linked).